 - Part II: Principles of Harm Reduction

-Please note that the pre-work online courses and reflection exercises at the end of each course, must be completed as a preparation for the virtual event on Thursday April 27, 2023.
+Please note that the pre-work online courses and reflection exercises at the end of each course, must be completed as a preparation for Module 1 conference.
 Part of the discussion will be based on the reflections you wrote.